 Lupus tends to appear in women of childbearing age.
-It can affect pregnancy, however most women are able to have children.
+It can affect pregnancy, however most women with lupus are able to have children.
 All pregnancies will need careful medical monitoring because of the risk of complications.
-It’s generally best to have no lupus symptoms and to have taken no medication for at least six months prior to conception.
+It’s generally best to wait six months after a flare of symptoms and ideally have no active lupus symptoms prior to conception.

 How lupus affects pregnancy